Menachem Mendel Schneerson: Illness and death

 In 1977, during the hakafot ceremony on Shemini Atzeret, Schneerson suffered a heart attack.
 At his request, rather than transporting him to a hospital, the doctors set up a mini-hospital at his office where he was treated for the next four weeks by doctors Bernard Lown, Ira Weiss, and Larry Resnick.

 He made a full recovery from the heart attack with few, if any, noticeable lasting effects or changes to his work habits.

 Fifteen years later, Schneerson suffered a serious stroke while praying at the grave of his father-in-law.
 The stroke left him unable to speak and paralyzed on the right side of his body.
-The hope that Schneerson could be revealed as the Messiah (Moshiach) became more widespread during this time.
+The hope that Schneerson could be revealed as the Messiah became more widespread during this time.

-On the morning of June 12, 1994 (3 Tammuz 5754), Schneerson died at the Beth Israel Medical Center and was buried at the Ohel next to his father-in-law, Yosef Yitzchak Schneersohn, at Montefiore Cemetery in Queens, New York.
+On the morning of June 12, 1994, Schneerson died at the Beth Israel Medical Center in New York city, and was buried at the Ohel next to his father-in-law, Yosef Yitzchak Schneersohn, at Montefiore Cemetery in Queens, New York.
 Shortly after Schneerson's death, the executors of his will discovered several notebooks in a drawer in his office, in which Schneerson had written his scholarly thoughts and religious musings from his earliest years.
 The majority of entries in these journals date between 1928 and 1950 and were subsequently published.